 WARNING: It is very dangerous to consolidate federal loans into a private consolidation loan.
 You will lose your rights under the federal loan programs once you choose to consolidate with a private lender.
-These include deferment, forbearance, cancellation, and affordable repayment rights.
-Federal consolidation loans generally have lower interest rates.

 Federal Government Consolidation Loans

+Direct consolidation loans are now the only type of federal student consolidation loan.
 Under the Direct Loan Consolidation Program, you can consolidate Subsidized and Unsubsidized Stafford Loans, Supplemental Loans for Students (SLSs), Federally Insured Student Loans (FISLs), PLUS Loans, Direct Loans, Perkins Loans, Health Education Assistance Loans (HEALs), and just about any other type of federal student loan.
 Loans that are not eligible for consolidation include state or private loans that are not federally guaranteed.

 Although all of these different loans may be consolidated, you must have at least one outstanding FFEL or Direct Loan to obtain a Direct Consolidation Loan.
 This means, for example, that a Perkins Loan on its own cannot be consolidated into a Direct Loan.